HIT-CNC/CNC-Handson-201/try-helm/README.md

-# 201-3 Try Helm; the Kubernetes package manage
+# 201-3 Try Helm; the Kubernetes package manager

 ## 1. Login to the bastion server